-I enjoy working meteor scatter, VHF/UHF weak signals, the amateur radio satellites, as well as HF DX, contesting, and the occasional rag chew.
+I enjoy working meteor scatter, VHF/UHF weak signals, as well as HF DX, contesting, and the occasional rag chew.
 QSLs for me - I use LoTW, however if you'd like a paper card, send one direct with an SASE please, otherwise via the bureau.

-Some awards I hold are HF DXCC; VUCC on 6 meters, 2 meters, and satellite; and WAC on 2 meters.
-Working on obtaining VUCC on 222 MHz and 432 MHz; 6 meter DXCC and 5 band DXCC.
+Some awards I hold are HF DXCC (300 countries); VUCC on 6 meters (500+ grids), 2 meters (200+ grids), and satellite; and WAC on 2 meters.
+Working on obtaining VUCC on 222 MHz and 432 MHz, 6 meter DXCC and 5 band DXCC.
 Have worked the 48 continental states on 6 meters.

 Scroll down, there is more to see!

 My antenna farm from left to right: Hustler 6BTV HF vertical ground mounted (not seen in this picture).
 Elk dual band satellite antenna, G5RV.
 Force 12 C-3SS tribander and M2 222 MHz 10 element beam, on a US Towers MA-40 crank up/tilt over tower.
 Rohn 25G with an M2 5 element 6 meter beam, and an M2 9 element antenna.